 Students are undertaking an independently researched project and not a taught module.
 They will continue, however, to have support, advice, and feedback from their dissertation advisor as they work to produce their dissertation.
 They will have a meeting with their advisor in the autumn term at which they will discuss the progress of their research and confirm plans to develop an interpretation or argument about their research question as they reflect on the evidence and ideas which they have acquired form primary research and secondary reading.
 Students have the opportunity to write a draft chapter and thesis outline for submission to their advisor at the start of the Spring Term.
 They will have a meeting with their advisor later that term at which they will receive feedback and advice which will help them towards the completion of the whole dissertation.

-A 10,000-word dissertation written and presented according to the requirements and conventions set out in the Dissertation Handbook to be submitted at the start of the Summer Term.
+A 10,000-word dissertation written and presented according to our requirements and conventions (set out on the Dissertation VLE) to be submitted at the start of the Summer Term.